Last week’s revelations that a Chinese spy served on the staff of California Senator Dianne Feinstein for nearly 20 years, should shock no one.

 We should be concerned that a Chinese spy could get so close to the Senator for so long.
 But should we also wonder why he was even necessary?

 Correction: A previous version of this article misstated the name of who led Dianne Feinsteinstudent trip.
 The trip was led by Stanford political science professor James T. Watkins.
-The Epoch Times regrets the error.
+NTD regrets the error.